To be certified as a Level I Assessor-Appraiser, an individual must:

 Level 1 Review Materials

-Students may sit for the Level I examination at any of the scheduled testing times and locations.
+Students may sit for the Level I or Level II examination at any of the scheduled testing times and locations.

 Once you have completed the online tutorial, you will need to schedule your testing date with the Department.
 Please contact Donna Bratcher at firstname.lastname@example.org to confirm your date and location at least one week prior to the testing date.
 The Department reserves the right to cancel a scheduled test if less than five (5) individuals are confirmed for a particular date.
 Individuals will be confirmed on a first-come, first-served basis and a waitlist will be maintained, if needed.
 While there is no cost for the test, please make every effort to cancel at least 48 hours in advance so any waitlisted candidates may be notified of an opening.